 What is Considered Frivolous In The State of Nevada?

 In Nevada, the legal framework addresses frivolous lawsuits through several statutes designed to deter and penalize such actions.
-A frivolous lawsuit is generally defined as one that lacks any basis in law or fact and is not intended to achieve a legitimate legal outcome.
+Courts generally define a frivolous lawsuit as one that lacks any basis in law or fact.
+In addition, it does not aim to achieve a legitimate legal outcome.

 - NRS 7.085: This statute mandates that if a court finds an attorney has filed, maintained, or defended a civil action that is not well-grounded in fact or law, or has unreasonably extended the proceedings, the court shall require the attorney to personally pay the additional costs, expenses, and attorney’s fees incurred due to such conduct. casetext.com